Album Review: "Score to a New Beginning" by French Power Metal Band Fairyland

 I know that France isn’t known as a typical powerhouse by most fans when it comes to the genre of heavy metal but Fairyland is one of the good heavy metal bands in France.
 Their 2003 album Of Wars In Osyrhia was their solid debut made even better by the soothing and powerful vocals of Elisa Martin.
 In 2009, Fairyland released their 3rd studio album called "Score to a New Beginning."

-This Album Has Two Non-French Band Members in it
+"Score to a New Beginning" Has Two Non-French Band Members in it

 However, this French band in 2009 had Italian born vocalist Marco Sandron doing the lead vocals.
 Fabio D’amore plays the bass guitars in this album.
 The first track called Opening Credits is just a short, symphonic piece that is similar in style to Dark Moor.
 Perhaps it is no coincidence that the former vocalist of this band was the lead singer of Dark Moor from 1994 to 2003.
 It is very possible that when she joined the band that they allowed her to express the creative input for the songwriting process.
 The end of the Opening Credits also has a sort of dark, spooky feel to it similar to the band Cradle of Filth.